Akshitaag/TourIndia/README.md

 # TourIndia

-This is a simple app made in node.js .This app provides information of some famous adventure sites in India.A logged in user can create, edit and delete sites from database.
+This is a simple app made in node.js.This app provides information of some famous adventure sites in India.
+A logged in user can create, edit and delete sites from database.

 ## Functionalities